13 Things You Didn’t Know About Space Travel

 You can spot the space station

 Decided to stay on terra firma?
 You can still check out the space station.
 Because it’s powered by a full acre of solar panels, you can sometimes see it flying at dawn or dusk, even in a big city.
 Find sighting schedules at spotthestation.nasa.gov.
-Next, read about these UFO myths scientists wish you would stop believing.
+While you’re looking up at the skies, make sure you know these UFO myths scientists wish you would stop believing.